UTM codes are a mandatory tool for professionals working with social media or traffic analysis.

 Traffic that’s coming from emails is attributed to Facebook.
 That store conversion from Google was actually coming from WhatsApp.
 Your top performing channel is Direct when, in truth, it’s Facebook Messenger.

 So what happens once you start to properly measure and attribute your traffic?

 Take a look at an example from one of our customers.
 Should they only use Facebook’s data, they’d know that their 10 posts generated 1,185 visits.
 However, by measuring all types of sharing and dynamically attributing traffic, they had new insights.
 Those 10 posts actually generated 16,396 visits (a “slight” 12.8x increase).

 This also meant understanding there were different sources using and sharing this link.
 Hence, this data helps them make better distribution decisions and better engage their audiences.

 Conclusion: UTMs help but they may undermine good marketing decisions

 UTMs helped shape the current state of digital marketing, I’ll give them that.
 But they failed to absorb the behavioral changes for social and network effects.
 They failed to adapt to how we communicate with one another.

 Once your whole attribution strategy is based on UTMs, it is my opinion that you may be consistently making bad decisions.
 It’s not that you are not data-driven.
 It’s not that you don’t have enough data.
 It’s only that you’re working with wrong data.

-And for that, UTMs space in a marketer’s top of mind will perish over time, until they become as useless as they are, today, ubiquitous.
+And for that, UTMs space in a marketer’s mind will perish over time, until they become as useless as they are, today, essential.